fastapi/fastapi/docs/en/docs/deployment/docker.md

 By using a pre-made container image it's very easy to **combine** and use different tools.
 For example, to try out a new database.
 In most cases, you can use the **official images**, and just configure them with environment variables.

-That way, in many cases you can learn about containers and Docker and re-use that knowledge with many different tools and components.
+That way, in many cases you can learn about containers and Docker and re-use that knowledge with many tools and components.

 So, you would run **multiple containers** with different things, like a database, a Python application, a web server with a React frontend application, and connect them together via their internal network.